sukarnozhang/data_engineer_project_1/README.md

 ## Extract
 (path=src/etl/extract.py)
-Real world API's are utilised in extrcating data.
-The data contains per minute stock analysis from different stock code.The data can be accessed from passing parameters as to get requests from API
+Real world API's are utilised in extracting data.
+The data contains per minute stock analysis for different stock code.The data can be accessed from passing parameters as to get requests from API

 params = {